andresliu22/day-planner/README.md

 # Work Day Scheduler

-Plan your day using this work day scheduler and organize your tasks
+Plan your day using this work day scheduler and organize your tasks.

 ## Site Picture